 The KW 3-way dampers are similar to the one used on Manthey's GT3 R racecar, albeit with more spring rate for the heavier GT2 RS.
 Though not cheap, these iron out small surface imperfections, support the car as speed increases, and with a little less rake, help the car turn in.
 To be able to feed the wheel continually into the apex, without the rear trying to swap ends in the process, is part of what makes the MR magical.

 Michelin Cup 2 R tires, new brakes, and lighter wheels round out the modifications to the footwork.
 They make the entire difference slow-speed corners, and the aero tweaks help it in the fast stuff.

 The aero mods include tiny canards which meet German TUV regulations, a different underbody floor, and aero curtains in the wheelarches.
 To balance the gain in front downforce, a gurney flap on the engine lid, different wing endplates, a larger wing at a steeper angle, taller wing supports, and a bigger diffuser adorn the rear.
 Do you feel these upgrades are worth $103,000?

 The effect they have is visible from the footage, though.
 You can see how agile and planted the car is in the faster bends, where Harris is able to plant his right foot easily.
 However, when it does break away—as we see at 6:31—the car snaps in a big way.
 That is what happens when nipping at reasonably big curbs at speed, after all.
-Harris catches it masterfully, and then lets the cursing fly.
+Harris catches it masterfully, and then lets the curse words fly.
 At those speeds, it's completely understandable.
 Had it been me, I would've expelled more than just profanity.